The iframe component, whose option icon is shown below, embeds content from another site into your page.

 Editing an iframe

-Click anywhere on an iframe to display the iframe window, as shown in figure 2.
+Click anywhere on an iframe to display the iframe editor:

-The iframe window lets you change the following settings:
+The iframe editor lets you change the following settings:

 Address to show